 She cleared her throat several times, and looked at Lyonette.
-The girl had found the jar of Toren had extracted, safe where he had dropped it in the snow.
+The girl had found the jar of honey Toren had extracted, safe where he had dropped it in the snow.
 A massive chunk of honeycomb floating in a huge pool of honey.
 A maggot—or rather, a baby bee was wriggling inside the sticky liquid.

 Erin stared at the maggot.
 She looked around, and found Toren’s head in the snow.
 The skeleton stared at her reproachfully.
 The faeries stared at the bee larvae and licked their lips.
 Lyonette threw up.

 “Um.
 Well, good work everyone.
 Let’s take a five minute break, okay?
 And can you look around for Toren’s bits?
 I think that’s his hand over there.”

 Aside from the bees, though, it was really a pleasant ride through the snowy plains around Liscor.
 Once Toren was reassembled and the faeries had…eaten…the bee larvae, he pulled them onwards and Erin and Lyonette could relax and try to warm up.
 The honey was delicious, and all things considered, they felt good.
 Even the Snow Golem attack didn’t bother them much.